sh3lk/mx/website/docs.md

 }
 ```

-Regardless of whether you use `weaver.InstrumentHandler` or you manually enable
+Regardless of whether you use `mx.InstrumentHandler` or you manually enable
 tracing, once tracing is enabled for a given HTTP request, that request
 and the resulting component method calls will be automatically traced.
 Service
-Weaver will collect and export the traces for you.
+MX will collect and export the traces for you.
 Refer to the
 deployer-specific documentation for [single process](#single-process-tracing),
 [multiprocess](#multiprocess-tracing), and [GKE](#gke-tracing) to learn about
 deployer-specific exporters.